afeld/personal-security/why-signal.md

 **_"This doesn't apply to me, I'm not important enough to be a target."_**

 Think about that again.
 Have you ever sent a message or a picture that you'd be embarrassed if a stranger saw?
 Have you ever sent a message with any other [sensitive information](../#sensitive-information)?
-If so, you should be using encrypted messaging.
+[Are you someone considering abortion in a state where it's illegal?](https://www.nbcnews.com/news/us-news/prosecutors-states-abortion-now-illegal-begin-prosecute-abortion-provi-rcna35268) If so, you should be using encrypted messaging.

 Last Week Tonight did a segment that drives that point home: